upkie/upkie/README.md

 ## Running a spine

-The code of Upkie is organized into *spines*, which communicate with the simulation or mjbots actuators, and *agents*, the programs that implement robot behaviors (check out [this introduction](https://github.com/tasts-robots/vulp#readme) for more details on agents and spines).
+The code of Upkie is organized into *spines*, which communicate with the simulation or mjbots actuators, and *agents*, the programs that implement robot behaviors.
+Check out [this introduction](https://github.com/tasts-robots/vulp#readme) for more details.

 ### Simulation spine